alanxoc3/concards/README.md

 Download the latest release from the [release page](https://github.com/alanxoc3/concards/releases).
 At the moment, only Linux and Mac are supported.

-You can also build a snapshot from source with the `go` command.
+You can also build a snapshot from source with the `go` command:

 ```bash
 $ go install github.com/alanxoc3/concards
 ```

-Once installed, you may want to try running concards on this readme!
+Once installed, you may want to try running concards on this readme:

 ```bash
 $ concards README.md
 ```

-You may also want to review the help command's output.
+You may also want to review the output of the help command:

 ```bash
 $ concards --help